-The Secombe, and its neighbour the Cryer, are the only two theatres in the London Borough of Sutton.
-Both are currently closed, and face an uncertain future.
+The Secombe Theatre, Sutton and its neighbour the Charles Cryer Studio Theatre, Carshalton are the only two theatres in the London Borough of Sutton.
+Both are currently closed and face an uncertain future.

 This former church was constructed in 1937 and is a commanding red brick building.
 It was converted to a theatre in 1984 and named after Cheam Road's famous resident, Harry Secombe.
-Under the recent management the theatre was run as a multi-purpose entertainment venue, also hosting community and conference events.
+A traditional proscenium arch auditorium.
+Under Council management the theatre was run as a multi-purpose entertainment venue, also hosting community and conference events.
 It was regarded as a flagship venue for community activities and business events in the borough.

 Why is this theatre at risk?

 In August 2014 the London Borough of Sutton announced plans to close both the Secombe Theatre and Charles Cryer Studio theatre.
 Following public opposition to the Council’s plans the theatres were offered to community groups, individuals and companies interested in taking over the venues and a bid from newly formed Sutton Theatres Trust was accepted.
 However, the new operator went into administration in August 2016.
 Both theatres have closed and their future is now uncertain.
 It is understood that most of the theatre equipment has been removed from both theatres as part of the administration asset sale.
 Whilst it was hoped that the London Borough of Sutton would consider bids to reopen the theatre, the council has since confirmed that it will only offer the buildings on a commercial lease.